MatthewClark2/SeminarProject/src/main/resources/prj.clark.alchemy/LanguageSpec.md

     /* This is a multi-line comment. */

-Comments are discarded at parse time, meaning that they can be included in the middle of other expressions for documentation or explanatory purposes.
+Comments are discarded at parse time, and they can be included in the middle of other expressions for documentation or explanatory purposes.

 ## Data
 ### Tuples